HaoJiang0201/RPGMaker-RosyNewWayOfLife/README.md

 # RPGMaker Project: A story of Rosy

-A little girl named Rosy try to find a way out from a gloomy hospital.
+AI robot Rosy receieved a normal mission to pick up an important client from the hospital.
+Unfortunately, they met a serious disease outbreak and the hospital becomes a living hell.
-Is this a life and death escaping or just a new way of life?
+Is this just a death escaping or the beginning of a new life?

 Notes:
 * This repo just contains the demo application wihout original codes and project via to copyright.